Safety of Pinsetter/Pinspotter Machines in Bowling Centres

 Persons refurbishing existing or supplying second-hand pinspotters / pinsetters should also take account of the technical information to meet their obligations under Sections 3 and 6 of the Health & Safety at Work etc Act 1974, whether or not the original machine was CE marked (as many such machines were not originally supplied safe or in conformity with the Machinery Directive).

-Furthermore, second-hand machines which are being placed on the European market for the first time (ie imports from outside the European Economic Area), must also be brought into full conformity with the Machinery Directive 2006/42/EC / Supply of Machinery (Safety) Regulations 2008, that means fully safeguarded and being supplied with a Declaration of Conformity, User Instructions, and CE marked (as if a new product).
+Furthermore, second-hand machines which are being placed on the GB market for the first time (ie imports from outside the GB), must also be brought into full conformity with the Supply of Machinery (Safety) Regulations 2008, that means fully safeguarded and being supplied with a Declaration of Conformity, User Instructions, and appropriate conformity marking (as if a new product).

 Pinspotter/pinsetter machines are usually installed in pairs, with a common ball return mechanism between "natural" or "unnatural" pairs, and there may be anything from 2 to 26 or more lanes in a bowling centre.
 Essentially the machine assembles and places ten "pins" upright onto the lane surface, registers the first bowled ball, sweeping away the fallen pins after picking up the remaining standing pins.
 The pins that were left standing are then replaced upright for the second ball to be bowled, and then all the pins and the balls are swept clear, the balls being returned via a recessed track to the front-of-house ball rack.
 An imaging system counts the numbers of standing and fallen pins, and the player's score is displayed along with that for the others in the game.
 Meanwhile the swept pins are automatically lifted in the machine, sorted and placed ready to be "spotted" by the table mechanism down on the lane for the next game.